 How does KCTE contribute to the local community?

 KCTE is committed to responsible tourism.
-We ensure that a portion of our proceeds goes back into the local communities, supporting educational and environmental conservation efforts.
+We ensure that a portion of our proceeds goes back into the local communities, supporting and environmental .